Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 April 2025 00.22.12 UTC
+- WIB: Minggu, 27 April 2025 01.32.21 UTC
-- WITA: Minggu, 27 April 2025 01.22.12 UTC
+- WITA: Minggu, 27 April 2025 02.32.21 UTC
-- WIT: Minggu, 27 April 2025 02.22.12 UTC
+- WIT: Minggu, 27 April 2025 03.32.21 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: technology
+Kategori: inspirational